Posts

 💰 Transactions & Sagas in Distributed Systems

 Welcome back to The Code Hut Distributed Systems series!
-In this post, we’ll discuss how to handle transactions that span multiple services or nodes — a common challenge in distributed systems.
-The Problem with Distributed Transactions In a single database, transactions are simple: ACID guarantees ensure consistency.
-But in a distributed system: Multiple services may need to update different databases Network failures can occur mid-transaction Traditional two-phase commit (2PC) can be slow and complex The Saga Pattern The Saga pattern is a way to manage distributed transactions as a series of local transactions: Each service performs a local transaction If a step fails, compensating transactions undo previous steps Ensures eventual consistency without blocking resources Example in Java (Simplified) Imagine an e-commerce system where a transaction involves three services: Order Service Payment Service Inventory Service // ...
+In this post, we’ll discuss how to handle transactions that span multiple services or nodes — a common challenge in distributed systems. 🔄 ⚠️ The Problem with Distributed Transactions In a single database, transactions are straightforward: ACID guarantees ensure consistency.
+But in a distributed system: 🛠️ Multiple services may need to update different databases 🌐 Network failures can occur mid-transaction ⏳ Traditional two-phase commit (2PC) can be slow and complex 💡 The Saga Pattern The Saga pattern manages distributed transactions as a series of local transactions: Each service performs a local transaction If a step fails, compensating transactions undo previous steps Ensures eventual consistency without blocking resources 🏗️ Saga Example Below is a Saga involving five services, each with a normal action and a compensating action.
+This mirrors a real checkout flow but stays...

 🤝 Consensus & Coordination in Distributed Systems

 Welcome back to The Code Hut Distributed Systems series!
-In this post, we explore how distributed nodes agree on shared state and coordinate their actions — a core challenge in distributed systems.
-Why Consensus Matters In a distributed system, multiple nodes must agree on decisions such as: Which node is the leader?
-Which transaction should commit?
-How to maintain consistent data across nodes?
-Without proper coordination, you risk data inconsistency, split-brain scenarios, or lost updates.
-Leader Election Leader election is a common pattern where one node acts as the coordinator for a group of nodes.
-Popular approaches include: Using Zookeeper to manage ephemeral nodes.
-Using distributed algorithms like Raft or Paxos .
-Raft Algorithm (Overview) Raft ensures consensus in distributed systems by: Electing a leader Replicating logs consistently across followers Handling leader failures gracefully In Java, you can use libraries ...
+In this post, we’ll explore how distributed nodes agree on shared state and coordinate their actions — a core challenge in distributed systems. 🤝 ⚠️ Why Consensus Matters In a distributed system, multiple nodes must agree on key decisions, such as: 👑 Which node becomes the leader? 💾 Which transaction should commit? 🔄 How to maintain consistent data across nodes?
+Without proper coordination, you risk data inconsistency, split-brain scenarios, or lost updates. 👑 Leader Election Leader election is a common pattern where one node acts as the coordinator.
+Popular approaches include: Using Zookeeper to manage ephemeral nodes Distributed algorithms like Raft or Paxos 📝 Raft Algorithm (Overview) Raft ensures consensus by: Electing a leader Replicating logs consistently across followers Handling leader failures gracefully In Java, libraries like Atomix or Copycat help i...

 📝 Intro to Distributed Systems